gtmh-io/gtmh-rabbit/README.md

 From an esoteric point of view, as opposed to gRPC, the server doesn't know it's a server.
 In gRPC the server implementation is strongly tied to it's server-ness through inheritance.
 Here, the server simply implements an interface and RPC is optional.

-# GTMH.GRPC.Discovery - Code-Generated gRPC Service Discovery for C#
+# GTMH.GRPC.Discovery - Code-Gen gRPC Service Discovery for C#
 Configuration free gRPC hosting.

 For when you want to leave management of gRPC port configuration to the boss - the operating system